Our Verdict

 Durability

-I took the manufacturer's recommendations for cleaning the On Cloud 6.
-This includes hand cleaning, dry-rubbing, and separately washing elements of the shoe - like the laces or insole.
-Keeping your walking shoes clean is an effective way to keep your shoes lasting longer and maintaining a fresh look.
-I had no trouble with cleaning these shoes up after a walk on dirt paths, but small pebbles can be an annoyance to dislodge.
+Manufacturer recommendations for cleaning the On Cloud 6 include hand cleaning, dry-rubbing, and separately washing elements of the shoe - like the laces or insole.
+Keeping your walking shoes clean is an effective way to keep them lasting longer and maintain a fresh look.

 Should You Buy the On Cloud 6?